ology/techn.ology.net/blog/2021/03/30/irc-music-bot/index.markdown

 Note that The "em dash" must be used if needing a hyphen in the argument e.g. Anh.133–150.

-#### *play* number number number phrase
+#### *play* number number phrase

-Creates an MP3 file given the arguments: BPM, MIDI patch, repeats, and note phrase
+Creates an MP3 file given the arguments: BPM, repeats, and a note phrase with embedded patch changes

+Patch changes are indicated with a `^`.

-For example: `play 70 4 2 C4.en C4.en G4.en G4.en A4.en A4.en G4.qn`
+For example: `play 70 2 ^0 C4.en C4.en G4.en G4.en ^70 A4.en A4.en G4.qn`

+The BPM and repeats arguments are optional.
+If left off they will default to 100 and 2, respectively.

+If there are no patch changes, a piano will be used.

 #### *range* instrument